4m4n5/the-seinfeld-chronicles/README.md

-**A dataset for textual analysis on arguably the best written comedic television show ever.**
+**A dataset for textual analysis on arguably the best written comedy television show ever.**

 ----------